Battle of Arcis-sur-Aube: First day

 Wrede sent more cavalry to reinforce Kaisarov and ordered Anton Volkmann's Austrian brigade to capture Torcy-le-Grand.
 The Bavarian corps commander hoped to seize the Arcis bridge to prevent more French reinforcements from arriving.
 Spearheaded by the Austrian Archduke Rudolf Infantry Regiment, Volkmann's first attack broke into Torcy-le-Grand but was repelled by Guillaume Charles Rousseau's brigade.
 However, Volkmann's second attack drove the French from Torcy-le-Grand and it was necessary for Boyer's troops to recapture the village, supported by intense artillery fire.
 Wrede ordered Peter de Lamotte's Bavarian division to execute a third assault.
 The Allies captured Torcy-le-Grand for the third time but were ejected from the place by two Old Guard Grenadier battalions, a squadron of mounted gendarmes and a squadron of lancers.
 Between 5:00 and 8:00 pm, the French repulsed repeated assaults by the brigades of Volkmann, Georg Habermann and Prince Karl Theodor of Bavaria.
 The Allies detached the 1st Russian Grenadier Division under Pavel Nikolaevich Choglokov from the Reserve and sent it to support Wrede's corps.
 The Archduke Rudolf Regiment suffered 500 casualties in the bitter fighting.
 Janssens was wounded and replaced by Étienne Nicolas Lefol.

-At 2:00 pm, Letort's Guard cavalry left Méry with the newly-captured pontoon train.
+At 2:00 pm, Letort's guard cavalry left Méry with the newly captured pontoon train.
 During the afternoon, they became embroiled with the Crown Prince's cavalry under Peter Petrovich Pahlen, Prince Adam of Württemberg and Johann Nepomuk von Nostitz-Rieneck.
 Letort's horsemen inflicted 100 casualties on their foes while sustaining the loss of 120 men and three pontoons.
 Though assisted by Jean Nicolas Curely's brigade from Sigismond Frédéric de Berckheim's cavalry division, the French were driven back to Méry.
 Nevertheless, that evening Letort set out for Arcis via Plancy, leaving the pontoon train with Berckheim.

 At dusk, a 2,000-strong cavalry division under Charles Lefebvre-Desnouettes rode into Arcis.
 A new 4,500-man Young Guard division led by Christophe Henrion made it as far as Plancy before stopping to rest.
-Sebastiani's rallied cavalry had bickered with Kaisarov's Allied horsemen all day.
-Deciding upon a night attack using Lefebvre-Desnouettes' fresh cavalry, Sebastiani placed Guard Lancers and Éclaireurs in the front rank, supported by cuirassiers.
+Sebastiani's rallied cavalry had skirmished with Kaisarov's Allied horsemen all day.
+Deciding upon a night attack using Lefebvre-Desnouettes' fresh cavalry, Sebastiani placed guard lancers and Éclaireurs in the front rank, supported by cuirassiers.
 He hoped to silence an Allied artillery battery on Wrede's left flank.
 Sebastiani's "magnificent" charge smashed Kaisarov's Cossacks and then veered to the left, pressing back some Austrian regiments.
 What was remarkable is that the attack included the jaded troopers of Colbert and Exelmans, who were routed earlier in the day.
-A brigade of Russian grenadiers formed square and repelled the French horsemen.
+A brigade of Russian grenadiers formed a square and repelled the French horsemen.
 Bavarian, Russian, Austrian, and even a Prussian Guard cavalry squadron concentrated against the French, forcing their enemies to pull back, though they did it in good order.
 The cavalry of the two armies ended the fight with the village of Nozay between them.